 Keep Circulating the Tapes: Sadly, collections of the various Dick Tracy comic strips are few in number and those few that DO exist, largely focus on the early 1930s era.
 In particular, Max Collins' critically acclaimed run on the strip has only had three printed volumes, though some of his strips appeared in other collections.

 This is becoming a subverted trope, as since 2006, IDW has been publishing the "Complete Chester Gould's Dick Tracy".
-Fifteen volumes (covering the start of the strip in 1931 to Late-October 1954) have been released.
+Sixteen volumes (covering the start of the strip in 1931 to Mid-May 1956) have been released.
 The intent is to produce the series until the entire Gould Run (up to December 1977) has been covered.

 Sadly, though, these strip volumes keep going out of print and the prices on Amazon and other such sites go up drastically.
 However, they bring back these strip volumes eventually.